Guides/Earned Settlement Changes

 What should I do now to prepare for Earned Settlement changes?

-If you are currently on a work visa and approaching ILR eligibility under the current 5-year rules, the most important step is to apply as soon as you are eligible.
+If you are currently on a work visa and approaching indefinite leave to remain eligibility under the current 5-year rules, the most important step is to apply as soon as you are eligible.
 Transitional arrangements are expected but not guaranteed.
 Beyond that, focus on improving your English language certification (upgrading from B1 to B2 or C1), negotiating salary increases, and obtaining any UK qualifications that could help your points score.
 Continue tracking your absences carefully and keep all documentation up to date.